THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Moreover, the Group pays special attention to the management of its purchasing practices in order to ensure their alignment with the Group’s Code of Ethics and Supplier Code of Conduct and to avoid potential conflicts with sustainability requirements.
 To this end, the purchasing practices are periodically reviewed and updated, and all Group’s employees involved in their implementation (both buyers and other employees who are in contact with suppliers) are trained on their proper application and on the principles of sustainability and responsibility most relevant to their work (in particular, for example, a specific training course on the principles of the Code of Ethics and a training course on Human Rights are provided).

-As evidence of this, the guidelines to be followed for the purchase of all packaging used by the Group have recently been further updated precisely in order to keep them in tune with the latest scientific developments in the area of materials with a lower environmental impact; in addition, the Responsible supply chain team is responsible for periodically updating the Guidelines for Sustainable Materials, which summarizes the criteria and thresholds that guide the choice of materials and which are integrated into the purchasing practices of all raw materials purchased by the Group.
+As evidence of this, the guidelines to be followed for the purchase of all packaging used by the Group have recently been further updated precisely in order to keep them in tune with the latest scientific developments in the area of materials with a lower environmental impact compared to conventional solutions; in addition, the Responsible supply chain team is responsible for periodically updating the Guidelines for Sustainable Materials, which summarizes the criteria and thresholds that guide the choice of materials and which are integrated into the purchasing practices of all raw materials purchased by the Group.

 In its Supplier Code of Conduct and Human Rights Policy, the Group recognises the importance of ensuring wages that are compliant with the law or binding collective agreements and, in any case, adequate to the cost of living, the employee’s basic needs, discretionary profit, market benchmarks and the type of professional performances.